iFaceless/portal/README.md

 # Cache Strategy
 1. Cache is implemented in the field level when `portal.SetCache(portal.DefaultCache)` is configured.
 1. Cache will be disabled by tagging the fields with `portal:"disablecache"` or by defining a `DisableCache() bool` meth for the dst struct, or by a `portal.DisableCache()` option setting while dumping.
-1. The cache key strategy of the source struct can be redefined by implementing a `CacheID() string` method, or using the source struct's address by default.

 # Core APIs